zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\bm{S'}(\bm{r}, t) = \bm{S}(\bm{r}, t) + \nabla \times \bm{X}(\bm{r}, t)
 $$

 without violating the Poynting theorem \[[5](#references) (vol. II, ch.
 27.4)\].
-However, in practice, it does not pose a problem, since it is not actually possible to measure the Poyinting vector (or the energy density) directly, and if one measures the amount (or the time rate) of electromagnetic energy, the spatial integration process resolves the ambiguity and makes the measurable quantities invariant with respect to this transformation. [\[8](#references) (ch.
-2.4, 11)\]
+However, in practice, it does not pose a problem, since it is not actually possible to measure the the energy *density* (or its flow) directly, and if one measures the *amount* (or its time rate) of electromagnetic energy (using Eqn.
+2.14-2.15), the spatial integration process eliminates the curl term and makes the measurable quantities invariant with respect to this transformation [\[8](#references) (ch.
+2.4, 11)\].
+Moreover, due to the [mass-energy equivalence](https://en.wikipedia.org/wiki/Mass%E2%80%93energy_equivalence) principle, modifications of the definition of the energy density alter the gravitational field, which has observable consequences; in particular, the expansion of the universe appears to be consistent with the definitions given by Eqn.
+2.16-2.17 \[[28](#references) (ch.
+1.2)\].

 A more pressing concern is whether our formulae, which were found using the microscopic formulation of the Maxwell equations, are valid at the microscopic scale.
 The answer is: almost always.